Classification: Antineoplastic Agent

 - Neurologic Reactions: This medication can cause abnormal burning or prickling sensations (paresthesia), abnormal sense of touch (dysesthesia) and pain.
 If you are having any of these symptoms, contact your care team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for 6 months after treatment for women Men who are treated with this medication should use effective birth control during and for three months after the last dose.
+Effective birth control is necessary during treatment and for 6 months after treatment for women.
+Men who are treated with this medication should use effective birth control during and for 3 months after the last dose.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication or for 1 week after your last dose.